 Divorce usually also revokes the appointment of a former spouse to serve as executor of the will or trustee of a trust.
 The alternate executor, if one was named in the will, would serve instead.
 If the will didn't name an alternate executor, the probate court would appoint someone, following the preferences set out in state law.

-If the death occurred while the couple was seeking a divorce but still married, in most states the gift to the soon-to-be-former spouse would still be valid—even though that’s probably not what the deceased person would have wanted.
+If the death occurred while the couple was seeking a divorce but still married, in most states the gift to the soon-to-be-former spouse would still be valid—even though that's probably not what the deceased person would have wanted.
 If the couple were permanently separated, however, that might be enough to revoke the will.
+But state laws do vary, so you'll want to find out the specific laws in your state.

 And if the divorce goes through but the former spouses have second thoughts and remarry each other, the old will is back in force.